openconfig/featureprofiles/feature/platform/transceiver/zr_temperature/README.md

 *   For reported data check for validity min <= avg/instant <= max

-*   If the modules or the devices are in a boot stage, they must not stream any invalid string values like "nil" or "-inf" until valid values are available for streaming.
+*   If the modules or the devices are in a boot stage, they must not stream any invalid string values like "nil" or "-inf".
 *   Reported temperature value must always be of type decimal64.